-Evaluation of the vegetative fuels and assets at risk on federal and nonfederal land in the County was conducted through a spatial fire behavior model called FlamMap and spatial analysis using GIS technology in a series of overlays.
+Evaluation of the vegetative fuels and assets at risk on federal and nonfederal land in the County was conducted through a spatial fire behavior model called FlamMap (version 3.0) and spatial analysis using GIS technology in a series of overlays (Figure 5)..
 This analysis helped the CWPP Analysis Team identify high, moderate, or low fuel-hazard risk areas.
-For each area of Nevada County, the vegetation density, type, and distribution as well as slope and aspect analyses were modeled in a comprehensive manner for the CWPP to have the finest resolution of fire risk and hazard information (Figure 5.)
+For each area of Nevada County, the vegetation density, type, and distribution as well as slope and aspect analyses were modeled in a comprehensive manner for the CWPP to have the finest resolution of fire risk and hazard information (Figure 6).5.)

-The rationale for choosing the FlamMap model and the modeling parameters used for Nevada County are presented in Appendix E.
+The rationale for choosing the FlamMap model and the modeling parameters used for Nevada County are presented in Appendix DE.